lalamove/konfig/README.md

 When a Loader calls *konfig.Set()*, if the konfig store has a value bound to it, it will try to unmarshal the key to the bound value.
 - First, it will look for field tags in the struct, if a tag matches exactly the key, it will unmarshal the key to the struct field.
 - Then, it will do a EqualFold on the field name and the key, if they match, it will unmarshal the key to the struct field.
-- Then, if the key has a dot, it will check if the tag or the field name (to lowercase) is a prefix of the key, if yes, it will check if the type of the field is a struct of pointer, if yes, it will check the struct using whats after the prefix as the key.
+- Then, if the key has a dot, it will check if the tag or the field name (to lowercase) is a prefix of the key, if yes, it will check if the type of the field is a struct of pointer, if yes, it will check the struct using what's after the prefix as the key.

 # Read from config